Platelet Inventory Management with Approximate Dynamic Programming: Introduction

-\item \emph{Case study:} Our proposed ADP allows for online calculation of optimal policies in a few minutes and only requires time-based (e.g., day of the week) real-time information.
+\item \emph{Case study:} Our proposed ADP allows for online calculation of optimal policies in a few seconds and only requires time-based (e.g., day of the week) real-time information.
 As such, it can be easily implemented in practice.
-Using platelet inventory data from a Canadian hospital, we compute the counterfactual out-of-sample performance of the ADP against that of the hospital in 2017 as well as other benchmarks.
-The ADP method achieves significant reductions with respect to all performance measures with 35\%, 5\%, 33\%, 57\%, and 66\% reduction in fraction of days with non-zero order size, total order size over the year, daily average holding, wastage, and shortage rates, respectively.
-In addition, the ADP method outperforms or performs as well as an exact solution under deterministic shelf-life and scales graciously as the problem size increases. \end{itemize}
+Using platelet inventory data from a Canadian hospital, we compute the counterfactual out-of-sample performance of the ADP against that of the hospital in 2017 \minorrevision{as well as three other benchmarks: an exact solution under deterministic shelf-life; an $(s,S)$ policy where the parameters are chosen to optimize the empirical in-sample cost; and a greedy policy that uses the information-relaxation lower-bound as an approximation of the value function.
+The ADP method achieves significant reductions with respect to all performance measures compared to the historical performance with 35\%, 5\%, 33\%, 57\%, and 66\% reduction in fraction of days with non-zero order size, total order size over the year, daily average holding, wastage, and shortage rates, respectively.
+It also outperforms or performs as well as the benchmarks while scaling well for larger instances. } \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec:lit}, we review the related literature.
-In Section \ref{sec:mdp}, we present the DP model to formulate our periodic-review perishable inventory problem with endogenous shelf-life uncertainty.
-In Section \ref{sec:adp}, we propose the simulation-based ADP method to develop close-to-optimal ordering policies.
-In Section \ref{sec:numerics}, we examine the performance of our ADP compared to the optimal and other benchmarks and measure the value of accounting for shelf-life uncertainty and its dependence on order size.
+Section \ref{sec:lit} provides a review of the related literature.
+In Section \ref{sec:mdp}, we present the DP model to formulate our periodic-review perishable inventory problem with endogenous shelf-life uncertainty. \minorrevision{In Section \ref{sub:structure} we discuss and numerically illustrate the structure of the value function and optimal policy.} In Section \ref{sec:adp}, we propose our simulation-based ADP algorithm.
+In Section \ref{sec:numerics}, we examine the performance of the ADP approach and measure the value of accounting for shelf-life uncertainty and its dependence on order size.
 In Section \ref{sec:casestudy}, we present the results of our case study using real data.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.